ZoomInfo

 How to Create a Sales Forecast

 Bad data produces bad forecasts.
-Enforce CRM hygiene, run weekly pipeline audits, and automate data enrichment where you can.
-The forecast only works if the data feeding it is accurate.
+Enforce CRM hygiene, run weekly pipeline audits, and automate data enrichment to ensure accurate inputs.

 Apply Stage Probabilities and Weighting